Icinga/icinga2/doc/1-about.md

 * [Vagrant Demo VM](#vagrant)

 Used for demo cases and development tests.
-Get Icinga 2 running within minutes and spread the #monitoringlove to your friends and partners.
+Get Icinga 2 running within minutes and spread the #monitoringlove to your friends and colleagues.